-This post is part of a series on this blog that will explore SQL Server Service Broker, a native messaging and queueing technology built into the SQL Server Database Engine.
+This post on SQL Server – Networking is part of a series on this blog that will explore SQL Server Service Broker, a native messaging and queueing technology built into the SQL Server Database Engine.

 See all posts in the series here.

 In this installment, we discuss networking and routing components for Service Broker.
-So far we’ve deployed our Service Broker solution inside a single database.
-But the real magic of using a messaging service is communicating and synchronizing data across distributed systems.
-So in the next two posts we’ll learn about the different components that make that magic happen in Service Broker.
+So far, we’ve deployed our Service Broker solution inside a single database.
+The real magic of using a messaging service is communicating and synchronizing data across distributed systems.
+In the next two posts we’ll learn about the different components that make that magic happen in Service Broker.
 We’ll begin with the networking infrastructure.

 Service Broker uses TCP/IP to communicate with other Service Broker services on the network.
-Therefore the first step in distributing a Service Broker solution is to create a TCP endpoint in the SQL Server instance that it can use to listen for Service Broker communication over the network.
+Therefore, the first step in distributing a Service Broker solution is to create a TCP endpoint in the SQL Server instance.
+It will be used to listen for Service Broker communication over the network.
 We do that using the CREATE ENDPOINT command.
 When we create the endpoint, we need to specify a unique port number, in this case 4023.
 Make sure that port number isn’t being used by any other services on this server.
 We also specify the authentication type.
 Service Broker endpoints support Windows authentication (used in the example below) or certificate-based authentication.

 For our taxes example code, we’ve decided to move the IRS-related components to separate database on another server.
 So we’ll need to create an endpoint on each instance: